dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 ## iperf vs netperf

-if there is any one thing I regret sometimes, it was using netperf instead of iperf as the primary measurement tool. netperf is widely used within the linux kernel community, but iperf is the primary tool elsewhere. iperf3, in particular, supports json output AND there are version of it readily availble for both android and IoS, and I wish we had oore support for it.
+If there is any one thing I regret sometimes, it was using netperf instead of iperf as the primary measurement tool. netperf is widely used within the linux kernel community, but iperf is a primary tool elsewhere. iperf3, in particular, supports json output AND there are version of it readily available for both android and IoS, and I wish we had oore support for it.

 I do not have the faith in iperf that I do in netperf however.
+Yet netperf is not built by default for many platforms, and building it yourself is a barrier to entry on code that is otherwise currently pure python.

+In either case, using a C written test tool is what got us to where we could drive big loads, regularly, and reliably.
+Things like the web tests are basically testing browser and server javascript performance at higher rates, not queuing delay.

 ## UDP floods